-Once the accommodation for alternative format materials is granted the Accessibility Specialist in the Office of Disability Services will outreach to the student.
-The Accessibility Specialist may need to meet one-on-one with a student to better understand preferences and access.
+Once the accommodation for alternative format materials is granted the Alt-Text Specialist in the Office of Disability Services will outreach to the student.
+The Alt-Text Specialist may need to meet one-on-one with a student to better understand preferences and access.
 During the meeting, the process of requesting and/or ordering materials will be discussed, materials that are needed will be determined, preferred format and ways in which student will access their materials will be discussed, and whether outreach to instructor is necessary.
 If outreach is necessary, the Office of Disability Services will contact the instructor on behalf of the student.
-As soon as a student identifies the materials and provides a proof-of-purchase or rental the Accessibility Specialist will be able to procure the materials.
+As soon as a student fills out the Alternative Course Material Request Form and provides a proof-of-purchase or rental the Alt-Text Specialist will be able to procure the materials.

-To procure an electronic copy of the text, the Accessibility Specialist will contact and request the text from the publisher.
+To procure an electronic copy of the text, the Alt-Text Specialist will contact and request the text from the publisher.
 Once a file is provided it is either released to the student or converted into a preferred accessible format.
-If an electronic version cannot be provided, the Accessibility Specialist will the publisher's seek permission to recreate the text.
+If an electronic version cannot be provided, the Alt-Text Specialist will the publisher's seek permission to recreate the text.

-In some cases, where permission to recreate content is provided, the text may be delivered in intervals throughout the semester, no later than one week before the reading is due.
-Once an accessible electronic copy of the text is created the Accessibility Specialist will post the file in a secure electronic location.
+In some cases, where permission to recreate content is provided, the text will be delivered in intervals throughout the semester, no later than one week before the reading is due.

+Once an accessible electronic copy of the text is created the Alt-Text Specialist will post the file in a secure electronic location.
 Communication will be provided to the student when the files are posted with instructions on how to access them.